PhilSwiss/ticmctile/README.md

     16 colors will replace the whole palette, 4 or 2 colors will only replace the first palette entries.

+Keep only the neccessary colors of the image file instead of all:

+    $ ticmctile.py multipage-4colors.png -o limitpalette.lua -k 0

+    As the imagefile has just 4 colors, only the "first" 4 colors will be stored.
+Make sure the palette is organized this way before using.

 Encode the tiles or sprites as rle-compressed part of the code:

     $ ticmctile.py multipage-2colors.png -o smallerscript.lua -m rle